Listen To Our Podcast🎧

 Introduction

-IAM decides who can access systems.
-Zero Trust governs access decisions.
-Neither continuously monitors how identities behave after access is granted.
+Identity and access management (IAM) security determines who can access systems, while Zero Trust identity security governs how access policies are enforced.
+Neither continuously monitors how identities behave after authentication succeeds.
 That blind spot allows identity-based attacks like credential theft, token replay, and privilege abuse to blend in as normal activity.

-Identity threat detection focuses on identifying suspicious identity behavior early.
-It treats identities as active attack paths, not static credentials.
+Identity threat detection focuses on identifying suspicious identity behavior before misuse escalates into account takeover, privilege abuse, or lateral movement.
+Modern identity security programs now treat identities as active attack paths rather than static credentials.
 This approach is central to modern identity security and becomes critical in cloud and hybrid environments.

 This guide is a clear starting point for beginners as it explains what is identity threat detection, how identity attacks really happen, and why identity threat detection and response (ITDR) is now essential.